 - reduced quality of life

 - career difficulties

 - loss of prospects and enjoyment

 You can also claim compensation for the unpaid care of a family member or friend, namely for the time invested in looking after you and the loss of earnings they might have suffered as a result.

 The ranges of compensation for personal injury claims are set out by the Judicial College, which is part of the Ministry of Justice.
-You can find a comprehensive list of personal injury compensation guidelines here.
+You can find a comprehensive list of personal injury compensation guidelines on the Judicial Council website.
 For injuries typically associated with a motorcycle accident, you could receive:

 - £1,460 – £344,640 for facial injuries

 - £1,880 – £344,460 for a head injury

 - £36,740 – £186,890 for moderate brain injuries